Discrete frames on finite dimensional quaternion Hilbert spaces: Introduction

 \section{Introduction}

-Frames were first introduced by Duffin and Schaeffer in a study of non-harmonic Fourier series \cite{DU}.
-However, among many others, the pioneering works of Daubechies et al. brought the proper attention to frames \cite{D1,D2}.
-Wavelets and coherent states of quantum optics are specific classes of continuous frames \cite{Alibk}.
-The study of frames has exploded in recent years, partly because of their applications in digital signal processing\cite{Ole, GR} and other areas of physical and engineering problems.
-In particular, they are an integral part of time-frequency analysis.
+Duffin and Schaeffer invented frames while working on non-harmonic Fourier series \cite{DU}.
+Later, despite the fact that many others investigated the frame theory, the mechanism brought by Daubechies et al. gave a strong place to frames in harmonic analysis \cite{D1,D2}.
+Coherent states of quantum optics and wavelets are subclasses of continuous frames \cite{Alibk}.
+In the modern era, frames became standard tool in many areas of engineering and physical problems partly because of their success in digital signal processing, particularly one can name the time-frequency analysis \cite{Ole, GR}.
 In this note we are primarily interested in frames on finite dimensional quaternion Hilbert spaces.
 There has been a constant surge in finding finite tight frames, largely as a result of several important applications such as internet coding, wireless communication, quantum detection theory, and many more \cite{CG, CGV, GO, Ole, TW}.
-It is crucial to find a specific class of frame to fit to a specific physical problem, because there is no universal class of frame that fit to all problems.
-As technology advances, physicists and engineers will face new problems and thereby our search for tools to solve them will continue.\\
+There is no fixed class of frames which is appropriate for all physical problems.
+Each problem is different and a solution to it demands a specific frame.
+The current nature of technology advancement constantly faces new problems, therefore, the research to find tools to solve them will continue.

-A Separable Hilbert space possesses an orthonormal basis and each vector in the Hilbert space can be uniquely written in terms of this orthonormal basis.
-Despite orthonormal bases are hard to find, this uniqueness restricted flexibility in applications and pleaded for an alternative.
-As a result frames entered to replace orthonormal bases.
-Frames are classes of vectors in Hilbert spaces.
-In a finite dimensional Hilbert space a typical frame possesses more vectors than the dimension of the space, and thereby each vector in the space can have infinitely many representations with respect to the frame.
-This redundancy of frames is the key to their success in applications.
-The role of redundancy varies according to the requirements of the application at hand.
-In fact, redundancy gives greater design flexibility which allows frames to be constructed to fit a particular problem in a manner not possible by a set of linearly independent vectors \cite{Alibk, Ole, D1,A1}.\\
+Any vector in a separable Hilbert space can be written in terms of an orthonormal basis of the Hilbert space and the so-written expression is unique.
+Besides, finding an orthonormal basis for a separable Hilbert space is hard, the uniqueness of the expression of vectors, in terms of an orthonormal basis, is undesirable in applications.
+In fact, this uniqueness limited flexibility in applications.
+In order to overcome this strain practitioners looked for a substitute.
+At this juncture, frames appeared as a replacement to orthonormal bases.
+In a finite dimensional Hilbert space, usually, a frame contains more vectors than any orthonormal basis and this surplus allowed vectors to have enormously many expressions.
+This flexibility of frames is the key to their success in applications.
+How flexible a frame should be varies according to the nature of each problem.
+Flexibility of frames provides design freedom and which permits one to build frames adequate to a particular problem in a way that is not possible by an orthonormal basis \cite{Alibk, Ole, D1,A1}.\\